Vikas-j-v/playwright-tests/README.md

 playwright install

 Set Credentials:
 The script requires a username and password to log in.
-These are currently hardcoded in idn_challenge.py.

-USERNAME = "vikas.jv@campusuvce.in"
+USERNAME = "your_email"
-PASSWORD = "zsI6smuW"
+PASSWORD = "your_password"

 Ensure these are correct before running.
 For better security, it's recommended to load these from environment variables instead of hardcoding them.